 It will be a pleasure to meet other believers who visit the shrine every day to pray and make wishes believing that they will come true.

-The statue is beautifully made given that it is encased in an ornately gilded shrine that dates back to the 16th century, and something that will please your eyes.
+The statue is beautifully made, encased in an ornately gilded shrine that dates back to the 16th century, and something that will please your eyes.

 Visit old town square

-You can drop by Restaurace U Pinkasu and try their dish on their outside seating as you have a nice view of the city.
+You can drop by Restaurace U Pinkasu and try their dish on their outside seating as you have a beautiful view of the city.

 At the Old Town Square, you will see the Church of Our Lady Before Tyn with an iconic twin spire that towers the square and take a selfie or a group photo for memories.

 Here, you still can see a beautiful Astronomical Clock that dates back to 1410, making it the oldest Astronomical clock that still works, and the third oldest clock in the world.

 The clock has a golden face that pleases the eyes.